park-holidays-uk/pagebuilder/README.md

 All layout blocks should be contained within a *DIV* element with the class *wrapper*.
 This will allow the use of both fullwidth and non-fullwidth blocks in the page.

+When creating FORM blocks, they must contain an empty DIV with the class *form-dropzone*.
+This be the only area a user can drop form field blocks into.

 ## PHAST Wizard Requirements

 * Must be able to create blocks & layouts as well as pages.